NubPlayz/NubPlayz/README.md

 </p>

 </h1>
-<p>Beyond coding, I spend most of my free time reading books, especially horror, science fiction, and fantasy, and getting humbled by souls like games.
+<p>Beyond coding, I spend most of my free time reading books, especially horror, science fiction, and fantasy, or playing games such as  souls like games.
 If you'd like to chat about books, games, open source projects, or anything I'm building, feel free to reach out via email or Twitter.
-I've also linked all my socials below, where I regularly share updates on my projects and experiments.
+I've also linked all my socials below, where I regularly share updates on my projects and stuff.

-At the moment, my current favorite book is *The Will of the Many* by James Islington.
-Some of my all time favorites include *Hyperion* by Dan Simmons, *The Miracles of the Namiya General Store* by Keigo Higashino, and *Goth* by Otsuichi.
+ my current favorite book is *The Will of the Many* by James Islington.  my all time favorites are *Hyperion* by Dan Simmons, *The Miracles of the Namiya General Store* by Keigo Higashino, and *Goth* by Otsuichi.

-As for games, *Sekiro: Shadows Die Twice* and *To the Moon* remain two of my absolute favorites, one for its relentless challenge and the other for its unforgettable story.
+ *Sekiro: Shadows Die Twice* and *To the Moon* are my favorite games.
  </p>

 <p align="center">